Eric Harris and Dylan Klebold: Revenge for prior arrest

-Klebold entitled his journal A Virtual Book: EXISTENCES.
-Klebold's first journal entry was March 31, 1997, over a year prior to when Harris began his own writings, and in it, he talks about his depression and suicidal thoughts, over two years prior to the massacre.
-For the rest of his writings, Klebold often wrote about his view that he and Harris were "god-like" and more highly evolved than every other human being, but his secret journal records the aforementioned self-loathing and suicidal intentions.
-Page after page was covered in hearts, as he was secretly in love with a Columbine student.
-Although both had difficulty controlling their anger, Klebold's anger had led to his being more prone to serious trouble than Harris.
-After their arrest, which both recorded as the most traumatic thing they had ever experienced, Klebold wrote a letter to Harris, saying how they would have so much fun getting revenge and killing police, and how his wrath from the January arrest would be "god-like".
-On the day of the massacre, Klebold wore a black T-shirt which had the word "WRATH" printed in red.
+After their January 1998 arrest, which both had recorded in diversion as the most traumatic thing they had ever experienced, Klebold wrote a yearbook message to Harris, saying how they would have fun getting revenge and killing police, and that his "wrath" stemming from the incident would be "god-like".
+On the day of the massacre, Klebold wore a black T-shirt with "WRATH" printed in red.
 It was speculated that revenge for the arrest was a possible motive for the attack, and that the pair planned on having a massive gun battle with police during the shooting.
-Klebold wrote that life was no fun without a little death, and that he would like to spend the last moments of his life in nerve-wracking twists of murder and bloodshed.
+Klebold wrote, "life was no fun without a little death", and that he would like to spend the last moments of his life in "nerve-wracking twists of murder and bloodshed."
 He concluded by saying that he would kill himself afterward in order to leave the world that he hated and go to a better place.
-Klebold was described as being "hotheaded, but depressive and suicidal".

-Some of the home-recorded videos, called "The Basement Tapes", have reportedly been destroyed by police.
-Harris and Klebold reportedly discussed their motives for the attacks in these videos and gave instructions in bomb making.
-Police cite the reason for withholding these tapes as an effort to prevent them from becoming "call-to-arms" and "how-to" videos that could inspire copycat killers.
-Some people have argued that releasing the tapes would be helpful, in terms of allowing psychologists to study them, which in turn could possibly help identify characteristics of future killers.
+Some of the home-recorded videos filmed between March 15, 1999, and the morning to the attack are popularly known as the "Basement Tapes".
+In these videos, Harris and Klebold discuss their motives for the shooting and provide instructions on bomb-making.
+Law enforcement officials have stated that the tapes were withheld to prevent them from becoming "call-to-arms" and "how-to" materials that could inspire copycat attacks.
+Others have argued that releasing the tapes could assist psychologists in studying them, potentially helping to identify characteristics associated with future perpetrators.